Brimstone vs Deadlock matchup in Valorant

 Understanding how Controller abilities interact with Sentinel counterplay is essential for maximizing your agent's potential.
 Brimstone's Controller toolkit may excel at certain aspects while Deadlock's Sentinel kit counters others.
 The Brimstone advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Brimstone has favorable matchups against 7 agents and unfavorable matchups against 10 agents in Valorant.
-Brimstone's strongest matchup is against Phoenix with a 100.0% win rate.
-The most challenging matchup is Sova at 0.0% win rate.
+Brimstone has favorable matchups against 9 agents and unfavorable matchups against 10 agents in Valorant.
+Brimstone's strongest matchup is against Deadlock with a 66.7% win rate.
+The most challenging matchup is Tejo at 27.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent